Waitin' on a Sunny Day: Live performances

 The song has become a standout in concert performances by Springsteen and the E Street Band.
 It was a centerpiece of The Rising Tour, often played immediately after the somber "Empty Sky" and "You're Missing" to lift the crowd's spirits.
 From the beginning, his performances of it featured crowd interaction, with the song's simple chorus making it easy for the audience to assimilate and sing along en masse.
 A Rising Tour performance documented on the 2003 Live in Barcelona concert DVD features a rearranged, drum-less opening section, a chorus given to sideman Steve Van Zandt, and Springsteen walking along the front row of the pit and then stopping the band to allow the crowd to sing by itself.

 "Waitin' on a Sunny Day" received a segment during Bruce Springsteen's appearance on the VH1 Storytellers television program in 2005 (later released on his VH1 Storytellers DVD), then appeared in a few encores during the subsequent 2005 solo Devils & Dust Tour.
 It was then played intermittently during Springsteen and the band's 2007–2008 Magic Tour.

 It then resumed a full role during the 2009 Working on a Dream Tour, appearing in virtually all of the shows.
 Springsteen commonly picked out one or more youngsters from the front of the pit area and had them sing along on the song.
 Despite still being a "new" song compared to much of Springsteen's concert repertoire, it nonetheless got a strong audience response.
 One such performance was included on video on the London Calling: Live in Hyde Park concert DVD in 2010.
-Featuring drums, a Clemons baritone sax part and a Nils Lofgren slide guitar part all from the start, Springsteen played the song to the hilt, running along the front of the Hard Rock Calling audience (a general festival crowd that was not all Springsteen fans), encouraging and getting singalongs at every chorus, and getting a boy sitting on his parent's shoulders to sing.
+Featuring drums, a Clemons baritone sax part and a Nils Lofgren slide guitar part all from the start, Springsteen played the song to the hilt, running along the front of the Hard Rock Calling audience (a general festival crowd that was not all Springsteen fans), encouraging and getting singalongs at every chorus, and getting a boy sitting on his parents' shoulders to sing.
 Youngster-featured performances continued as a staple of the 2012 Wrecking Ball Tour.
 However, the song's constant presence and predictable format in concerts (almost always toward the end of the main set, with a crowd sing-along and a child picked out from the pit to sing) have caused it to be widely disliked among hardcore fans, many of whom take a bathroom break each time it is played.
 In response, an employee in Shore Fire Media said, "The song and singalong is enjoyed by tens of thousands every night.
 We love our devoted fans who go to multiple shows, but they have to remember they are still a minority of the total audience."